e2eSolutionArchitect/kubernetes/eks/create-and-manage-eks-cluster-fargate.md

 # ***** Attention *****
 To avoid few eks errors please make sure you keep below pointers in mind before creating eks cluster
 - Fargate profile 'Namespace' should match with pod 'Namespace'
+- Multiple fargate profile can be created for hosting different apps separated by namespaces
 - Private Subnet is required for Fargate profile.
 Make sure you have private subnet available
-- If you are pulling an image from public repository , please make sure you have NAT gateway properly configured.
-Because pods will be created under fargate profile which is in private subnet.
-It will not have internet gateway
+- pods will be created under fargate profile which is in private subnet.
+It will not have internet gateway.
+If you are pulling an image from public repository, please make sure you have NAT gateway properly configured.
-- after nginx deployment, if pods are not running because of cloudwatch log group, please check the troubleshooting reference below.
+- After nginx deployment, if pods are not running because of cloudwatch log group, please check the troubleshooting reference below.
+- The 'pod selector' in fargate-profile and pod deployment yml must match. in this case it is "app:nginx"

 ## Create an EC2 to manage and configure cluster from there
 - Please refer here for the [AWS Cloudformation template](https://github.com/e2eSolutionArchitect/scripts/blob/main/aws/cloudformation/cf-ec2-kubectl.yml) to create an EC2 with AWS CLI and kubectl installed.